microsoft/busiotools/bluetooth/tracing/readme.md

 ## Collecting logs across reboots
 From an administrator command prompt:
-1. Run as admin: "wpr.exe -boottrace -addboot BluetoothStack.wprp"
+1. Run as admin: "wpr.exe -boottrace -addboot BluetoothStack.wprp -filemode"
 2. Reboot machine

   *Note: Trace is not running until you reboot the machine*